Charles L. Kelly: World War II

 Kelly dropped out of high school and lied about his age in order to enlist in the Army at the age of 15.
 He used a birth date of 22 December 1922 and enlisted under the name "Charles L. Kelley".
 He reported for active duty at Fort Screven, Georgia, on 25 February 1941 for 1 year of service as an army medic.
 As enlistment contracts at that time included an "or duration plus six months" clause, Kelly left the service as a corporal on 3 August 1945.
 He served overseas with the 30th Infantry Division and, although he was listed as a medic as late as May 1944, he was serving as an infantryman when he was wounded by an artillery shell fragment during the battle for Aachen, Germany.
 Kelly's injury was a severe one, a compound fracture of the fibula which kept him hospitalized for treatment and recovery from the time he was wounded in October 1944 until June 1945.
-Patrick Henry Brady, who served under Kelly in South Vietnam, said that Kelly's experience as a wounded infantryman was what would later drive him as a medical evacuation pilot.
+Patrick Henry Brady, who served under Kelly in South Vietnam, said that Kelly's experience as a wounded infantryman was what would later drive him to become a medical evacuation pilot.